Looking back at the best Halloween releases of the 1980s

 Halloween III: Season of the Witch is a delightful low-key affair that wouldn’t look out of place as an episode of The Twilight Zone.
 Starring Tom Atkins as the pulpy, hard-boiled protagonist he would become synonymous with, it is a tale of killer androids and Halloween masks designed to wipe children off the planet.
 The dastardly heel behind this absurd plot is crazed toy manufacturer Conal Cochran, whose repetitive mind-warping ditty sees kids flock to television screens in their droves, acting as a trigger that transforms the heads of tykes across America into steaming piles of snakes.

 The movie is completely out there, but even without the presence of Myers (and perhaps because of that reason) it is arguably the finest sequel of them all.
 Add to this a wonderful dystopian score by Carpenter and long-time collaborator, Alan Howarth, and you’re onto a real winner.
 It’s just a shame they had to stop there.
 Although Season of the Witch would gross a cool $14,400,000, it would represent a significant drop from Halloween II the year prior, an outcome that would all but seal its fate.

-Heavily edited for distribution and crudely banished to the hysterical realms of ‘video nasty‘ ignominy, Andrzej Zulawski’s warped masterpiece is part body horror, part psychological meltdown, as a romantic relationship inexplicably falls apart against the backdrop of Cold War Germany.
+Heavily edited for distribution and crudely banished to the hysterical realms of ‘video nasty‘ ignominy, Andrzej Zulawski’s warped masterpiece Possession is part body horror, part psychological meltdown; the tale of a romantic relationship that inexplicably falls apart against the backdrop of Cold War Germany.